neilenns/node-deepstackai-trigger/README.md

 ## Defining triggers

-The `trigger.conf` file is used to define a list of triggers that fire when certain AI detection parameters are met.
+The _trigger.conf_ file defines a list of triggers that fire when certain AI detection parameters are met.
 Triggers can call a web request url and/or send an MQTT event when activated.

 In the case of using this to make BlueIris start recording the web request URL is the way to go.